Applying to Veterinary School

 Electronic Letters of Recommendation (eLOR)

 All letters of recommendation will be sent electronically using the VMCAS online application service.
-Applicants will enter in their evaluators’ information and VMCAS will send the evaluator an email containing the evaluation form.
+Applicants will enter in their evaluators’ information, and VMCAS will send the evaluators an email containing the evaluation form.
 Evaluators must complete the evaluations before the September 15th deadline.
-This list will provide you with the evaluation requirements for each veterinary school.

 The GRE (Graduate Record Exam) General Test is the test required for admission to veterinary school.
 It should be taken no later than September 15 of the application year.